-- Take it from the guy who has battled cancer for nearly 8 years.
+- Take it from the guy who has battled cancer for over 10 years.

 - Take it from the guy who sees his oncologist for inspection and medication.

-- Take it from the guy who has lived PTR & W0BI* for nearly 8 years kicking cancer’s rear end.
+- Take it from the guy who has lived PTR & W0BI* for over 10 years kicking cancer’s rear end.
 (Proven Track Record; Worthy of Being Imitated)

 - Relaxation is possible in the midst of life’s greatest challenges.